kuldeep23907/Top-Level/Machu/README.md

 ## What is the pain? what is the solution?
 See [https://github.com/Machu-Pichu/Top-Level/blob/master/README/1-README.md](https://github.com/Machu-Pichu/Top-Level/blob/master/README/1-README.md)

+A public service like _Machu-Picchu_ may bring a return on investment (RoI) to the civil society similar to **Route 66** for the American Far-West: between 100 thousand times to one million time the initial community investment.

 ## The flow of transactions
 ![](https://github.com/Machu-Pichu/Top-Level/blob/master/common/images/20200914%20Machu-Picchu%20Transactions.png)
 The _Machu_ Risk Sharing community is managed by a blockchain.
 Its transactions record: